uab-cgds-worthey/DITTO/README.md

 ## Contact information

+For queries, please open a GitHub issue.

-For queries, send an email with clear description to
+For urgent queries, send an email with clear description to

 Tarun Mamidi    -   <tmamidi@uab.edu>